Our People

 -

-ALFIE LATANSKI Musician / Sound & Light Engineer & Technician
+ALFIE LATANSKI Musician / Sound Technician

 Entertainer, band leader, Spanish guitarist & composer, Alfie Latanski has performed both locally and internationally and has numerous radio and TV performances to his credit.
 He has also appeared as a guest artist with many other recording musicians and has recently released his latest CD Soulheart available online.
 Alfie’s music placed #1 on Reverbnation in the world music & smooth jazz category.
 Théâtre Roulant is thrilled and thankful to have Alfie on our team.
 You can find more information about Alfie’s music here: aflielatanski.com and on youtube here: Alfie Lataski Videos